-The English language test scores that may establish English proficiency are:
+The English-language test scores that may establish English proficiency are:

 In a Statement of Purpose, an applicant writes why he or she wants to pursue an LL.M. in the Law of the United States.
 A statement will describe the student's short-term and long-term goals.
 The student may also discuss the experience and perspectives he or she would share in the classroom.

 Recommendations should be from persons who know your academic and/or professional work.
-Your recommenders should address your background, credentials, ability to pursue Masters level study, and how the LL.M.
+Your recommenders should address your background, credentials, ability to pursue master's-level study, and how the LL.M.
 LOTUS program might be of benefit to you.
 You should not seek recommendations from relatives.

-Students who are U.S. citizens, permanent residents and those whose visa status permits may be admitted to the LL.M.
+Students who are U.S. citizens, permanent residents or whose visa status permits may be admitted to the LL.M.
 LOTUS program on a part-time basis.
 Part-time students must complete the LL.M.
 LOTUS program within two years of enrollment.
-Candidates for admission are advised that the part-time program is not an evening program - classes are still conducted during the day and may prohibit or limit employment.
-Full time students are enrolled in 13-16 credits per semester.
+Candidates for admission are advised that the part-time program is not an evening program -- classes are still conducted during the day and thus may preclude or limit employment.
+Full-time students are enrolled in 13-16 credits per semester.

 Are graduates of the LL.M.
-Program in Law of the United States eligible to take a bar examination in the United States?
+Program in the Law of the United States eligible to take a bar examination in the United States?

 There are several states that permit international LL.M. graduates to take their bar examination, including Maryland, New York, California and the District of Columbia.
 Many of the states that do permit foreign lawyers to sit for a bar examination have additional requirements that may preclude an LL.M. graduate from taking the bar.
-We recommend that international students interested in a bar examination check with the Board of Law Examiners of the state where they wish to take the bar to see if they are eligible.
+We recommend that international students interested in a bar examination check with the Board of Law Examiners of the state where they wish to take the bar to see if they would be eligible.
 Detailed information regarding admission can be found at the American Bar Association website.
 (See also the link on the U.S. Practice page to the Comprehensive Guide to Bar Admission Requirements published by the National Conference of Bar Examiners.)

 Some U.S. resident students may qualify for income-based funding, such as student loans or work-study programs.
 Our financial aid office can assist you upon admission to the LL.M.
 LOTUS program..